32.768 kHz Quartz does not oscillate

 The problem that every developer knows

 The circuit is fully assembled, the microcontroller boots - but the real-time clock does not run.
 The 32,768 kHz crystal does not oscillate.
 Or even worse: sometimes it oscillates and sometimes not.
-Or it oscillates, but then stops sporadically.
+Or it swings on, but then stops sporadically.

 This problem is one of the most frequent and at the same time most frustrating error patterns in embedded development.
 The 32,768 kHz clock crystal is an electrically sensitive component that works in conjunction with a weak oscillator circuit - and this interaction can be disrupted by numerous factors.